 This guide assumes you are using the default settings.
-Older editions (such as Lightroom Classic) and custom control schemes may have different controls, so check their documentation or references to learn more about how to zoom in Lightroom.
+Older Lightroom editions (such as Lightroom Classic) and custom control schemes may have different controls, so check their documentation or references to learn more about how to zoom in Lightroom.

-The Keyboard Shortcut
+The Keyboard Shortcuts

 The primary zoom control on the keyboard is pressing the Z key while you’re in Lightroom.
-This instantly zooms the image to 100% of its standard size, which is usually much larger than your monitor.
+This Lightroom keyboard shortcut instantly zooms the image to 100% of its standard size, which is usually much larger than your monitor.
 If you want to learn how to zoom in Lightroom, this simple control is almost everything you genuinely need to know.

 The Zoom Tool In The Toolbar

-The toolbar in Lightroom is exceptionally customizable, so you can further customize it with other tools you use regularly.
+The toolbar in Lightroom is exceptionally customizable, so you can further customize it with other Lightroom tools you use regularly.